natbolon/DL/Proj2/README.md

 Loss:  xxx
 Number of errors:  x
 Evaluation done!

+Run number 2 / 30 :

+...
+...

+Run number 30 / 30 :

+...

+Evaluation done!

 ```

 Where for both the training and test of the models, a percentage of the completed training is shown for each run and each model.
 The final loss and number of errors in the train and test datasets is also provided.

 Additionally, the program generates different plots that are stored in `../output`

-The whole program may take around **2 minutes to complete the execution**.
+The whole program may take around **25 minutes to complete the execution**.

 ## Authors